Leroy Fer: Netherlands U21

 In November 2008, Fer was called up to the Netherlands B squad for the first time.
 Despite protest from Feyenoord over the selection, he eventually withdrew due to illness.
 Fer made his unofficial debut for the Netherlands under-21 team on 31 March 2009.
 A temporary replacement team for the Netherlands, called the Netherlands B, played a friendly match against Italy, which ended in a 1–1 draw.

 On 29 July 2009, the Netherlands U21 team began their 2011 UEFA European Under-21 Championship qualifying campaign with a friendly match against England and he was called up to the squad for the first time.
 Fer's official debut for the U19 national team came against England on 11 August 2009 when he was part of the starting line-up in a match which ended 0–0.
 Fer became a regular for the Netherlands U21's fixtures throughout the UEFA European Under-21 Championship qualification.
 However, he played in both legs of the UEFA European Under-21 Championship qualification play–offs against Ukraine U21, as the U21 national team were eliminated through away goals.

 Following the UEFA European Under-21 Championship qualification play–offs, Fer was called up to the Netherlands U21 squad on 25 March 2011 and started the whole game, in a 3–1 against Germany U21.
 On 30 May 2011, he scored his first goal for Netherlands U21, in a 5–0 win against Albania U21.
 Four months later on 5 September 2011 against Luxembourg U21, Fer scored the third goal of the game and set up the first goal of the game, in a 4–0 win.
 On 15 February 2012, he was called up to the U21 national team despite being aged twenty–two at the time and started the whole game, in a 0–0 draw against Scotland U21 two weeks later on 29 February 2012.
 Fer then scored two goals in two matches for Netherlands U21, coming against Luxembourg U21 and Bulgaria U21 on 1 June 2012 and 5 June 2012 respectively.
-After a seven months absent, he was called up to the U21 national team squad and started the match, in a 2–1 win against Israel U21 on 21 March 2013.
+After a seven months absence, he was called up to the U21 national team squad and started the match, in a 2–1 win against Israel U21 on 21 March 2013.

 In May 2013, Fer was called up to the Netherlands U21 squad for the UEFA European Under-21 Championship in Israel.
 In doing so, he became the record holder of playing the most matches for Netherlands U21, with twenty–seven appearances at the time.
 Fer started well in the tournament when he scored two goals in the first two matches in the group stage against Germany U21 and Russia U21.
 However, the U21 national team were eliminated in the semi–finals after losing 1–0 against Italy U21 on 15 June 2013.
 Following this, Fer made thirty–one appearances and scoring six times for Netherlands U21.